Catsup

 in Britain that fulfil these eligibility criteria.
 At

-the start of 2004, just over 4 million of them(70%) are
+the start of 2004, just over 4 million of them(70%) were

 practice.